The AEF

 Draw up guidelines for the medium voltage range, both for the technical requirements (voltage, current, power) and for the connector.
 The team members are benefitting from their experience gathered in the High Voltage project.

-The work of this project is to develop and release a guideline for the next generation of Tractor-Implement-Management.
-In addition to the extented guideline, the AEF conformance test tool will be updated as well.
+The work of this project is to extend and develop the release guideline for the next generation of Tractor Implement Management.
+In addition to the new guideline, the AEF conformance test tool for TIM will be updated as well to reflect the new features in the new generation on TIM.

 The work of this project is to develop and release a guideline for Universal Terminal generation 3.
 This guideline would then allow the AEF Conformance Test to be updated to test the universal terminals on the market which have been designed according to the latest release of ISO 11783 part 6.